-The Sub-Committee gave careful consideration to the case.
-The Sub-Committee also took into account the District Council's guidelines relating to the relevance and treatment of convictions, the District Council's Schedule of Conditions of licence, the legislative and policy provisions, statutory guidance, the conditions of licensing and advice from their legal representative.
+The Sub-Committee then considered the case, the information within the committee report and appendices together with the submission and responses given by the applicant.
+The Sub-Committee also considered the District Council's guidelines relating to the relevance and treatment of convictions, the District Council's Schedule of Conditions of licence, the legislative and policy provisions, statutory guidance and advice from their legal representative.